Bug Report #3817

 A little further explanation... this is what happened:

 See, you can find your commit in the official kohana/orm repo, although it hasn't been pulled into a branch yet.
 Redmine found this commit, read the message that said it was a fix for this ticket, and closed the ticket.
 We probably have to document this somewhere in the docs so it doesn't happen again.
 No pull requests should ever include the "fixes..." command, just "refs..."

 At least that's what I think happened.

-#11 Updated by Lorenzo Pisani about 3 years ago
+#11 Updated by Lorenzo Pisani over 3 years ago

 - Status changed from Assigned to Closed